Dchuntington821/TripleTen_Projects/README.md

 # TripleTen_Projects
 This repository contains most of the projects I completed during my studies in TripleTen's Data Science Bootcamp.

+Within each project directory, a brief description and the result of the project is provided.

 | Project number | Title | Description |
 | :-----------: | ----------- |----------- |